House for sale in Okotoks Alberta - How far is Okotoks from Calgary?

 The community of Okotoks lies south of Calgary, just off Highway 2.
 It is a small city in itself with every amenity expected from a small city.
 It sits along Sheep River and has increased in popularity over the past few years.
 Once just a town that was close to Calgary, it has not become popular for it’s commuter neighbourhood lifestyle.
 Many residents here choose to work in Calgary while living outside of its city limits.

-Okotoks has it’s own governing council with all services and business managed in-house.
+Okotoks has its own governing council with all services and businesses managed in-house.
 The community is very strong with several events that cater to the locals.
 This includes a yearly parade, the famous Teddy Bear picnic, car shows, food shows, farmers markets, and many other exclusive events that bring in visitors from all over Southern Alberta.

 For the sizer that it is, Okotoks has more than its fair share of great schools.
 Most notable is the Strathcona-Tweedsmuir School, a private school with one of the top reputations in the province.
 It has ranked recently as high as 5th in the province by the Fraser Institute ranking systems.
 Other schools in the town include Percy Pegler School, Big Rock School, Okotoks Junior High School, and Foothills Composite High School.